 [EDIT: 12/1/2018 I wrote this when I was like…thirteen?
 So now that I'm 21 I'm slowly going back and making some edits because it's just soooo cringey and poorly written lmao.
 I'll leave the plot intact though.
 (All edited chapters will have a date at the top like this).]

-So this takes place right after Endgame.
+This takes place right after Endgame.
 Instead of it being the 4th of July, Dick leaves the team the day after Wally dies.

-"Business as usual," Dick said nostalgically, but his smirk faded quickly at the thought of his late best friend, and he turned and sauntered towards the zeta tube.
-Tears prickled in his eyes behind the domino mask.
-Wally.
-WALLY.
+But his smirk faded quickly at the thought of his late best friend, and he moved for the zeta tube, tears swelling behind the domino mask.

 He couldn't be dead.
 Not him.

 Dick waited for the bright light of zeta energy to teleport him back to Bludhaven, tilting his head upwards to prevent the tears from falling.

 He'd lost his parents when he was eight, his entire family, and then just over a year-and-a-half ago his adoptive brother.
 But now his best friend?
 The Wall-man, WALL-E, Baywatch.
 The guy he'd shared his past with, memories only privy to Bruce and Alfred?
 His deepest fears and secrets?
 The man who had fought by his side since he entered the life?

 Dick must not deserve happiness.
 Maybe it was some kind of curse that prevented him from cherishing something longer than a decade before it was ripped away.